i5hi/helpers/vault.md

 Requires=network-online.target
 After=network-online.target
 ```
 These directives ensure that vault only starts after the network is online.
-For our local setup, this is not required.
+For a local setup, this is not required.

 ### vault.hcl